megabitsenmzq/ESP32-HomeKit-Remote/README.md

 An infrared LED on pin 25.
 M5Atom has an included IR LED but is very dim.
 So I added an external one.

 Make sure you have the "IGMP Proxy" feature enabled on your router.
 HomeSpan needs it to work properly.
-Otherwise you might experence not responding problem frequently.
+Otherwise you might experience not responding problem frequently.

 ## Dependencies